alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 .. code-block:: shell

-  sqlsynthgen remove-tables --yes
+  datafaker remove-tables --yes
-  sqlsynthgen create-tables
+  datafaker create-tables
-  sqlsynthgen create-data
+  datafaker create-data

 We don't need to regenerate the generators this time as we have not changed anything in the ``config.yaml`` file that affects generators.